Blog

 Retrofitting Tests To Legacy Code

 One problem with TDD is that those who try it, often begin by writing a few trivial tests to get the lie of the land.
 Then instead of using TDD to write new code they do something much much harder.
-They do what I did, they start out by trying to write some unit tests for existing code.
-Either a past project, or more likely the project they are currently working on.

 Continue reading